DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 <p>"I thought this one's wounds looked like a dire elk's antlers," the woman muses, peering over the wolf's ears toward the elk.
 "This is a lucky day indeed."</p>
 </div>

 The woman is Wensencia, a student of Baba Lysaga.
-(Players who previously encountered her in [[Arc J - The Walls of Krezk]] recognize her immediately.)
+(Players who previously encountered her in [[Arc I - The Walls of Krezk]] recognize her immediately.)
 The talisman is her arcane focus.
 If the rag is removed, it reveals a pile of a half-dozen mandrakes—thick, branched, upright roots with a faint, yet eerie resemblance toward a human form.

 > [!info]+ **Wensencia and Her Steed**
 > Wensencia is a **Barovian witch** with 33 hit points, a +3 proficiency bonus, and the following spells prepared: